 Dragon Fruit Smoothie Bowl – Laurel Ann Nutrition

-The recipe includes Dragon Fruit, a fruit boasting an impressive amount of prebiotic fiber and antioxidants for heart health.
-The avocado in the recipe also adds a boost of healthy fats to protect the heart.
+The Mediterranean diet green smoothie recipe is thick.
+I also love this smoothie because it includes Dragon Fruit, a fruit boasting an impressive amount of prebiotic fiber and antioxidants for heart health.

 Beet Smoothie To Lower Your Blood Pressure – The Heart Dietitian